I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Point-and-bow: Point the foot and bow to the adjudicator and to the musician.
 This is how you finish a step in an Irish dance competition.

-Progressive (céilí): Refers to a céilí dance that has an open amount of dancers, from four to infinity, and can continue on forever (or until the pub closes).
-Instead of fixed partners, you change partners with each set.
+Progressive (céilí): Refers to a céilí dance that can continue on forever (or until the pub closes).
 These dances are common in informal or social céilí settings and do not (generally) require previous experience.
 There are about eleven official céilí dances with a progressive formation.
 Examples are Waves of Tory, Siege of Ennis, and Walls of Limerick.

-Promenade Step (céilí): A skipping step (see THREES) commonly done in group dance lead rounds or other traveling sections.
+Promenade Step (céilí): The fancy name for skips (see THREES) commonly done in group dance lead rounds or other traveling sections.

 Q